hubert-leterme/wcnn/README.md

 Note that the kernel size ($72 \times 72$) is much bigger than in a conventional AlexNet ($11 \times 11$).
 However, most of its energy lies in a much smaller region because the filter coefficients are fast decaying.

-Besides, this resulting kernel is only used for visualization purpose.
+This resulting kernel is only used for visualization purpose.
 For computational reasons, the wavelet packet coefficients are actually computed with successive subsampled convolutions and linear combinations of feature maps.

 ## Evaluation Scores